-To celebrate Black History Month, we would like to take a moment to celebrate and reflect on African-American leaders who have influenced the movement of credit unions.
+To celebrate Black History Month, we would like to take a moment to recognize and celebrate African American leaders who have influenced the movement of credit unions.

-- Tim Anderson, President/CEO, United States Senate Federal Credit Union
+- Maurice Dawkins, President/CEO, American Spirit Federal Credit Union

-- Melinda Edmunds, President/CEO, Patent and Trademark Office Federal Credit Union
+- Karen Madry, President/CEO, Afena Federal Credit Union

 Even before the formation of the AACUC, black leaders played an essential role in the credit union movement by advocating for financial literacy and economic self-sufficiency amongst farmers and urban groups of people.
 Additionally, black leaders promoted the notion of people helping people – a common value still present in today’s credit union movement.